Omni

 • Streaming distillation pipeline (v0.5.8+)

-• omni learn for automatic filter generation
+• omni learn: automatic filter generation

 About Omni